-This pumpkin cake with maple–cream cheese frosting is almost a spice cake.
-It's super moist and the frosting adds a lovely autumn flavor.
+This pumpkin cake with maple-cream cheese frosting is spiced with cinnamon, ginger, nutmeg, and cloves.
+It’s moist and the frosting adds a tangy-sweetness.
 One of our most popular cake recipes!

 - Quick Glance

 - Serves 8 to 10